 Dainzú Ruins are about 24 km (15 mi.) s.e. of Oaxaca on a paved road off Mex.
 190, on the way to Mitla; watch for the signed turn-off.
 Believed to be one of the final evidences of Olmec civilization in the Oaxaca region, their zenith was from around 600 B.C. to A.D.
 200, before the better-known Monte Albán.
 A pyramidal structure (Edificio A) and a partially restored ball court can be seen, along with artwork portraying ball players and carvings of jaguars, rabbits and dancers.

 Guided tours are available.
 Picnicking is permitted.
-Time: Allow 1 hour minimum.